Cozo22-stack/intune-helpdesk-lab/README.md

 # Microsoft Intune Help Desk Lab

 A 5-scenario hands-on help desk lab built from scratch on a live Microsoft 365 Intune tenant.
-No guided walkthroughs — every scenario was troubleshot and documented independently.
+No guided walkthroughs.
+Every scenario was troubleshot and documented independently.

 ## Scenarios